apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### Passivators

-The following options can be used to passivate bjects when they are checked back into the LDAP connection pool:
+The following options can be used to passivate objects when they are checked back into the LDAP connection pool:

 | Type                    | Description
 |-------------------------|----------------------------------------------------------------------------------------------------